 It is easy to see that this last inequality is true for any $|I|\geq 3/q$ and $q\leq 1/4$. \end{proof}

 Suppose that the sum-size of $(I,\phi)$-lean leaf-restrictions of a finite set of finite Kolmogorov-Loveland betting strategies is above some desired bound $\delta$.
-We can use corrolary \ref{lem_slim_to_restricted_corr}, setting $q=\delta/\phi$, to find a set of positions $I'\subseteq I$ where most of the $(I,\phi)$-lean leaf-restrictions restrict entire $I'$.
-The sum-size of the leaf-restrictions that restrict entire $I'$ is larger than the sum-size of the leaf-restrictions that restrict entire $I$ by at least $\delta'=\delta(1-2\delta)$.
+We can use Corollary \ref{lem_slim_to_restricted_corr}, setting $q=\delta/\phi$, to find a set of positions $I'\subseteq I$ where most of the $(I,\phi)$-lean leaf-restrictions restrict $I'$ entirely.
+The sum-size of the leaf-restrictions that restrict $I'$ entirely is larger than the sum-size of the leaf-restrictions that restrict $I$ entirely by at least $\delta'=\delta(1-2\delta)$.

 It could be that a lot of the $(I,\phi)$-chubby leaf-restrictions are $(I',\phi)$-lean.
-In this case we can again use corollary \ref{lem_slim_to_restricted_corr} to find $I''\subset I'$ where most of the $(I',\phi)$-lean leaf-restrictions restrict entire $I''$, and so on.
+In this case we can again use Corollary \ref{lem_slim_to_restricted_corr} to find $I''\subset I'$ where most of the $(I',\phi)$-lean leaf-restrictions restrict $I''$ entirely, and so on.
 However, this cannot go on forever as each time we find a new subset, the sum-size of the leaf-restrictions that restrict the entire subset is incremented by $\delta'$ and at some point we would find a set of positions that is entirely restricted by all of the leaf-restrictions.